dan-r/HomeAssistant-O2/README.md

 # O2 for Home Assistant

 An unofficial integration for fetching O2 allowance data.
+This has only be tested with an O2 account (not VMO2) with a single plan.

 This is currently a work-in-progress.

 ## Installation